freqtrade/freqtrade/docs/includes/pairlists.md

 Trade count is used as a tie breaker.

-You can use the `days` parameter to only consider performance of the past X days.
+You can use the `minutes` parameter to only consider performance of the past X minutes (rolling window).
 Not defining this parameter (or setting it to 0) will use all-time performance.

 ```json